stuti-gupta1905/Wanderlust/README.md

 # WanderLust

 A full-stack Airbnb-inspired web application where users can browse listings, create and manage properties, book stays, see maps and leave reviews.
+Compatible with several devices like desktop, phone, tablet, etc.

 ## Live Demo
 🔗 https://wanderlust-n92i.onrender.com